 But what does matter is having your prospect viewing your product as a priority.
 When a customer’s needs move from “nice to have” to “must have,” their priority to purchase changes.

-The way to get your prospect to fluctuate into the “must have” field is by helping them understand the impact your product will have on their pain point, at the right time.
+Handling objections in sales to get your prospect to fluctuate into the “must have” field is achieved by helping them understand the impact your product will have on their pain point, at the right time.

 If you take time to understand your prospect’s current situation and keep in contact with them about how your product can solve their problems, you can push their need for your product into a priority.
 This is when your prospect will start to consider buying.